 - You could lose your entire investment.
 If a company does poorly, investors will sell, sending the stock price plummeting.
 When you sell, you will lose your initial investment.
 If you can't afford to lose your initial investment, then you should buy bonds.
 You get an income tax break if you lose money on your stock loss.
 Unfortunately, you also have to pay taxes if you make money.
-See Capital Gains Tax.
+You pay the capital gains tax.

 - Stockholders are paid last if the company goes broke.
 Preferred stockholders and bondholders get paid first.

 - It requires a lot of time.
 You've got to research each and every company to determine how profitable you think it will be before you buy stock.
 You've got to learn how to read financial statements and annual reports, and follow your company's developments in the news.
-You've also got to monitor the stock market itself, as even the best company's price will fall in a market correction, a market crash or bear market.
+You also have to monitor the stock market itself, as even the best company's price will fall in a market correction, a market crash, or bear market.

 - It can be an emotional rollercoaster.
 Stock prices rise and fall every second.
 Individuals have the tendency to buy high, out of greed, and sell low, out of fear.

 - You compete against professionals.
 Institutional investors and traders have more time and knowledge to invest.
 Find out how to gain an advantage as an individual investor.